 We and two of its wholly-owned subsidiaries, Katexco Pharmaceuticals Corp. and CannBioRex Pharmaceuticals Corp. (collectively, the Company Plaintiffs"), initiated legal action against Ronald Bauer and Samantha Bauer, as well as two of their companies, Theseus Capital Ltd. and Astatine Capital Ltd. (collectively, the "Bauer Defendants"), in the Supreme Court of British Columbia on February 25, 2022.
-The Company Plaintiffs are seeking damages against the Bauer Defendants for misappropriated funds and stock shares, unauthorized stock sales, and improper travel expenses, in the combined sum of at least \$4,395,000 CAD [\$3,178,025 USD] plus the additional sum of \$2,721,036 USD.
+The Company Plaintiffs are seeking damages against the Bauer Defendants for misappropriated funds and stock shares, unauthorized stock sales, and improper travel expenses, in the combined sum of at least \$4,395,000 CAD (approximately \$3,311,830 USD as of June 15, 2023) plus the additional sum of \$2,721,036 USD.
 The Bauer Defendants filed an answer to the Company Plaintiffs' claims on May 6, 2022.
 There can be no assurance that the Company Plaintiffs will be successful in this legal action.